ZhenyaMart/ZhenyaMart/README.md

 ### Hi there 👋

-At the moment I'm a tester at https://bimlib.pro.
+:work: At the moment I'm a tester at https://bimlib.pro.

 :books: I'm learning automated testing.